JANUARY 9TH - 29TH

 Liquids Drink lots of water - You can be creative and use fruits or even some vegetables to add natural flavor.
 Drinking juice is allowed during the fast in addition to water.
 You should avoid drinking beverages containing caffeine, high sugar or alcohol.

 All Soy foods such as tofu, TVP (textured veg protein), and other soy products.
 (Fast Tip: adding tofu to your vegetable will increase the protein value and flavor of your meal).

 When using condiments, try to use fresh herbs and spices whenever possible.
 (Fast Tip: Spices like fresh ginger help with digestion)

-- 21-Day Partial fast (Daniel fast from Sunrise to Sunset)
+- 21-Day Partial fast (juice & water only from 6 AM to 6 PM)

-The fast begins Monday, January 10th, and ends on Sunday, January 30th.
+The fast begins on Monday, January 9th, and ends on Sunday, January 29th.

 Here are a few resources to help you throughout your fast:

 Each day during the fast, tune in to our podcast for daily guided prayer.
 This will be a time focused on a specific topic that will walk you through prayer and meditation each day.
 Download our podcast here, or click below to listen now.

 We invite you to enjoy music during your fast that will prompt reflection, adoration, and gratitude.
 May you find it uplifting and refreshing during this time in God.